bmaltais/kohya_ss/README.md

 This approach allows you to easily adjust the configuration to suit your specific needs to open the desired default folders for each type of folder/file input supported in the GUI.

+You can specify the path to your config.toml (or any other name you like) when running the GUI.
+For instance: ./gui.bat --config c:\my_config.toml

 ## LoRA

 To train a LoRA, you can currently use the `train_network.py` code.
 You can create a LoRA network by using the all-in-one GUI.